rubywai/shopping_app_multi_package_architecture/README.md

 - **Reusability:** Common utilities shared across features
 - **Separation of Concerns:** Clear boundaries between features
 - **Scalability:** Easy to add new features as packages
+- Planned: Deferred components (on-demand package loading) to load feature packages only when needed and reduce initial app size.

 ---